TyHold/Liftoff-assignments/P2-Project_Outline/README.md

 ### Features
 Users will be able to follow other users and have the ability to add recipes they like to their own cookbook/barbook for future use.
 There will also be search functionality for users to look for recipes or other users
 ### Technologies
-Java
+-Java
-Spring Boot
+-Spring Boot
-JPA/ Hibernate
+-JPA/ Hibernate
-JavaScript
+-JavaScript
-React
+-React
-Stream API
+-Stream API

 ### What I'll Have to Learn
 I will have to learn how to program in javascript for the front end scope of this app so that I am able to utilize React and the Stream API.